 The project would consist of two buildings over a single podium structure: one, 20-story high-rise tower as measured from Yucca Street (Building 1) and one, 4-story building along Yucca Street and Vista Del Mar Avenue (Building 2).
 Building 1, located on the corner of Yucca Street and Argyle Avenue, would include a mix of residential, hotel and commercial/restaurant uses while the adjoining Building 2 would contain residential uses.
 The total development would include 197,750 net square feet of residential uses (or approximately 240,450 gross square feet of residential uses - including common areas, corridors, and shafts) within 210 multi-family residential units; approximately 57,740 net square feet of hotel use (or approximately 80,335 gross square feet of hotel uses) with 136 hotel rooms; and 12,500 square feet or commercial/restaurant uses.
-Parking would be provided on-site within the six-level parking structure housed within Building 2.
+Parking would be provided on-site within the six-level parking structure housed within the podium structure of Building 1 and the two-level parking structure housed within Building 2.
 The project would also provide 402 bicycle parking spaces, which is consistent with that required by Los Angeles Municipal Code (LAMC) Section 12.21.A.16